-- Referral to the truancy officer

-- Reporting to officials under the Juvenile Court Act

-- Referral to the State's Attorney
+- A referral to the Regional Office of Education Truancy Department could result in: - Reporting to officials under the Juvenile Court Act - Referral to the State's Attorney - Possible court appearances.

-- Appropriate school discipline

 A parent or guardian who knowingly and willfully permits a child to be truant is in violation of State law.